What Is a Housekeeping Inspector?

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS) in 2013, first-line supervisors of housekeeping and janitorial workers, including housekeeping inspectors, earned an annual average salary of $38,380.
+According to the U.S. Bureau of Labor Statistics (BLS) in 2013, first-line supervisors of housekeeping and janitorial workers, including housekeeping inspectors, earned a mean annual salary of $38,380.
 Jobs for these workers were predicted to increase by 13% from 2012-2022, per the BLS, which is about average compared to all occupations.

 Related to What Is a Housekeeping Inspector?